11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 Frosting will cause the dehumidifier to go into defrosting or anti-ice mode until ice melts.
 This will take more time than usual due to lower fan speed.

-When ice will melt, dehumidifier compressor will start again.
+After this ice melts, dehumidifier compressor will start again.
 However due to less airflow ice will develop repeatedly.
 These short cycles will cause more energy consumption for less and incomplete dehumidifier operation and reduced life.

 Causes and Solutions of Slow or Non-Operational Dehumidifier Fan